Teary-Eyed Alan Jackson Honors 9/11 Victims With Performance Of “Where Were You”

 Teary-Eyed Alan Jackson Honors 9/11 Victims With Performance Of “Where Were You” | Classic Country Music | Legendary Stories and Songs Videos

-Years later, in a video special filmed for the CMA Awards‘ 50th Anniversary, Jackson looked back on that emotional debut performance:
+Years later, in a video filmed for the CMA Awards‘ 50th anniversary, Jackson looked back on that emotional debut performance:

 Although the song was a major success and topped the Billboard Hot Country Singles & Tracks chart for five weeks, Jackson had been hesitant to release it: